arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 The tail of the Old Sublist holds the Least Recently Used page and the eviction thus happens as per the LRU Strategy i.e. at the tail of the Old Sublist.

 ## Insertion
-This is where this strategy differs from the Strict LRU.
+This is where this strategy differs from Strict LRU.
 The insertion, instead of happening at "newest" end of the list i.e. head of Young sublist, happens at the head of Old sublist i.e. in the "middle" of the list.
-This position of the list where the tail of the Young sublist meets the head of the Old sublist is referred as the "midpoint", and hence the name of the strategy is Midpoint Insertion Strategy.
+This position of the list where the tail of the Young sublist meets the head of the Old sublist is referred to as the "midpoint", and hence the name of the strategy is Midpoint Insertion Strategy.

 > By inserting in the middle, the pages that are only read once, such as during a full table scan, can be aged out of the Buffer Pool sooner than with a strict LRU algorithm.

 ## Moving page from Old to the Young sublist
 In this strategy, like in Strict LRU implementation, whenever the page is accessed it moves to the newest end of the list i.e. the head of the Young sublist.
-During the first access the pages makes an entry in the cache in the "middle" position.
+During the first access the pages make an entry in the cache in the "middle" position.

 If the page is referenced the second time it is moved to the head of Young sublist and hence stays in the cache for a longer time.
 If the page, after being inserted in the middle, is never referenced again (during full scans), it is evicted sooner because the Old sublist is usually shorter than the Young sublist.